Skip to main content

 Breast Cancer

-• At age 40, all women should be screened for breast cancer at a breast imaging center.
+• Starting at age 40, women who are average risk should have a mammogram every year at a breast imaging center.

 Cervical Cancer